Professional video over IP: Adequate bandwidth

 Even with packet loss mitigation, video over IP will only work if the network is capable of carrying the content with some reasonable maximum packet loss rate.
 In practice, this means that video over IP will not work on overloaded networks.
 Since IP does not of itself offer any traffic guarantees, this must be applied at the network engineering level.
 One approach to this is the "quality of service" approach which simply allocates sufficient bandwidth to video-carrying traffic that it will not congest under any possible load pattern.
 Other approaches include dynamic reduction in frame rate or resolution, Network Admission Control, bandwidth reservation, traffic shaping, and traffic prioritization techniques, which require more complex network engineering, but will work when the simple approach of building a non-blocking network is not possible.
 See RSVP for one approach to IP network traffic engineering.

-The Pro-MPEG Wide Area Network group has done much recent work on creating a draft standard for interoperable professional video over IP.
+The Pro-MPEG Wide Area Network group has done much work on creating a draft standard for interoperable professional video over IP.

-Use by Security Industry
+Use in the security industry

-Within the security products industry, IP-based Closed Circuit Television (CCTV) is making gains on the analog market.
+Within the security products industry, IP-based Closed Circuit Television (CCTV) has made gains over the analog market.
 Key components of IP-based CCTV remain consistent with analog technologies: image capture, with a combination of IP-based cameras or analog cameras using IP-based encoders; image transmission; Storage and Retrieval, which uses technologies such as RAID arrays and iSCSI for recorded and indexed video; and video management, which affords web browser-enabled management and control of IP-based CCTV systems.

 One key advantage of IP-based CCTV is the ability to use network infrastructure, providing adequate bandwidth and availability of switching and routing, rather than coaxial cabling.
-However, running bandwidth-intensive surveillance video over corporate data networks is a point of organizational contention, depending on the potential impact on network performance.
+However, running bandwidth-intensive surveillance video over corporate data networks may worsen network performance.

-A class of companies produce Video Management Software to help manage capture and storage of video content.
+A class of companies produce video management software to help manage capture and storage of video content.
 Digital video also makes possible Video Content Analysis, which allows automatic detection and identification of various kinds of objects or motion.

-Also another emerging model is off-site storage of surveillance video.
-These online surveillance providers are utilizing cloud computing technologies to consolidate multi-site surveillance video over the web.
+Another emerging model is off-site storage of surveillance video.
+Online surveillance providers use cloud computing technologies to consolidate multi-site surveillance video over the web.

-Manufacturers of CCTV equipment are steadily integrating IP network technology into their product portfolios.
+Manufacturers of CCTV equipment have been integrating IP network technology into their product ranges.